-Liquid absorbent like potassium chromate (K2CO3) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in solid state.
-The idea of using the solid form of potassium chromate as packed bed can give out some advantages over liquid operation like:
+Liquid absorbent like potassium chromate (K2CrO4) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in the solid state.
+The idea of using the solid form of potassium chromate as a packed bed can give out some advantages over a liquid operation like:

-- Avoiding the loss and leak of liquid sorbent in case of liquid operation which required a separator for recovery from carry over
+- Avoiding the loss and leak of liquid sorbent in case of a liquid operation which required a separator for recovery from carrying over

 - Eliminating the regeneration pumps and column from the process.

 - Avoiding the large liquid storage tanks.

 The K2CrO4 can be obtained in stable solid form by mixing with organic binders and dispersants.
 With help of the spray driers, the liquid form of the prepared slurry can be solidified giving out the perfectly spherical shaped solids.
 By calcination (the process of heating in the presence of air) of these solids, the required porosity and hardness can be achieved.

 By using fluidized bed technique, the flue gas (CO2, H2O, CO and N2) stream can directly pass into the fluidized bed column containing solid sorbents of K2CrO4 to remove the carbon dioxide by carbonation.
 This operation can be conducted around 200 to 250 oC temperature conditions.
 This adsorption technique provides the facility of regeneration of spent K2CrO4 also.
 For small-scale industries, the technique of solid utilization to remove carbon dioxide from flue gas would provide a lot of contribution in preventing the atmosphere pollution by greenhouse gas.

 - Activated carbon

 Regeneration techniques for activating the solid adsorbents:

 - Temperature swing adsorption (TSA)